I was employed by the University of Florida from 1972-2010. I have

 many universities, professional organizations, conferences, and

-"Modeling Ordinal Categorical Responses," "Analyzing Clustered
+Categorical Responses," "Analyzing Clustered Categorical Data,"

-Categorical Data," "Introduction to Categorical Data Analysis,"
+"Introduction to Categorical Data Analysis," "Discrete Data Analysis,"

-"Discrete Data Analysis," and "Generalized Linear Modeling."
-Here is
+and "Generalized Linear Modeling."
+Here is the video for a half-day

-the video for a half-day course I taught in 2020 for the Harvard
+course I taught in 2020 for the Harvard School of Public Health on

 Modeling